Women on Man and Man on Man Sexual Harassment is a Growing Workplace Problem

 The first ever court case involving sexual harassment of a man in the workplace was in 1995.
 The EEOC sued Domino Pizza after a female supervisor of a male store manager sexually harassed him and then fired him.
 “She would caress his shoulders and neck, and pinched his buttocks,” the EEOC said in a statement.
 The case went to trial in Tampa and the male manager was awarded $237,000 in damages.

-Last year, the EEOC filed a lawsuit against a Mississippi real estate company on behalf of a man who they say was “sexually harassed and retaliated against by his female manager.”
+Back in 2006, the EEOC filed a lawsuit against a Mississippi real estate company on behalf of a man who they say was “sexually harassed and retaliated against by his female manager.”
 The agency said the man, a maintenance worker in an apartment complex, rebuffed sexual advances from his female manager.
 As a result, she began a “pattern of retaliation against him, culminating in his firing.”